Click here for a montage of History work from across the school in September 2020:

 Examples of these are evident in each Year group.

-Year 1 – In History, pupils learn about Toys through the ages and this is linked to English writing.
+Year 1 – In History, pupils learn about Toys through the ages linked to English writing.

 Year 3- In Year 3 learn about the River Nile and link this to their History topic in Ancient Egypt.

 Year 4- In Year 4, pupils learn about Ancient Greece and study Greek myths in English.

 Year 5- The Vikings is studied in Year 5, linked to writing about invasion and settlers.

 Year 6- In English, Year 6 study Changes in the Monarchy, with a focus on Henry VIII and Elizabeth II.

 We encourage learning outdoors and out of the school classroom where possible and believe in offering the children a wealth of experiences to stimulate their questioning and learning.

 In 2020, History is taught in a blocked fortnight.
 The topics for each year group are on the overall Curriculum Map and detailed in Year Group information that is shared with parents.